joshbduncan/joshbduncan.com/content/posts/javascript-search-token-highlighter.md

 This filter is just like the built-in Python string.replace function, in where it replaces each occurrence of the first argument with the second argument.

-You could also do this with the Javascript [string replace method][stringreplace] if you are not using Jinja templates.
+You could also do this with the JavaScript [string replace method][stringreplace] if you are not using Jinja templates.

 [stringreplace]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace